 A brief description of Provence-Alpes-Côte d’Azur

-This is made easier thanks to excellent transport infrastructure (the Provence region has a total of 2,500 km of motorway).
+Excellent transport infrastructure (the Provence region has 2,500 km of motorway) facilitates this.

 The administrative region is made up of 6 départements :